 Hey everyone, today I’m back with my third blog post about my Cambodia tour back in September.
-This was our second full day in Cambodia and one of the most challenging for me as it was a very early start and the day itself was really long and physically tiring for me.
+This was our second full day in Cambodia but it was technically my fourth day of the trip and one of the most challenging for me as it was a very early start and the day itself was really long and physically tiring for me.
 We got up at four in the morning in order to travel to Angkor Wat before the sunrise.
 I remember not being able to get to sleep very easily the night before as I was still adjusting to the time so I only got about six hours of sleep which definitely wasn’t enough.

 We took a tuk-tuk to the national park where Angkor Wat and the other temples were.
 It was about a forty-five-minute drive from our hostel to the ticket location as we needed to pick up a day ticket to visit all of the temples before we could enter.
 The visit to the temples was included in our tour package so I didn’t have to pay any extra except any food that we would eat during the day.
 The ticket that you get is sort of like a mini passport as it has a photo of you on it and then information about the ticket itself.
 You can get a day ticket or a three-day ticket if you want to have more time to explore more temples as the national park is huge.
 Once you get your ticket to enter the national park it’s about another fifteen-minute ride in the tuk-tuk before you reach the drop-off point.
 You then need to walk about 10 minutes in the pitch black before you get to the water bridge which is at the entrance of Angkor Wat.